ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

 ========================
 Setting individual ``stretch pool`` attributes allows for specific pools to be distributed across two or more data centers.
-This is done by executing the ``ceph osd pool stretch set`` command on each desired pool.
+This is done by executing the ``ceph osd pool stretch set`` command on each desired pool, contrasted with a cluster-wide strategy with *stretch mode*.
 See :ref:`setting_values_for_a_stretch_pool`

 Use stretch mode when you have exactly two data centers and require a uniform